Road trip on the French Riviera: from Marseille to Menton

 Also to see: The Castle of Yew, the Fort Saint-Jean, the Abbey of Saint Victor, the Parc Borély, the Vallon des Auffes, the Cours Julien

 Where to eat?: In the heart of the basket, Chez Fonfon, at Angèle (vegetarians: Grain of sand, green Love, green Bear Coffe)

 Located 30km from Marseille, Cassis and best known for its cliffs and coves.
+This is precisely where the name Côte d'Azur makes sense.
 If you want to discover the creeks in summer I advise you to get up, very, very early because it is quickly impossible to park.
 I have the unpleasant memory of having turned in circles more than an hour throughout the city before giving up…

 If Cassis and La Ciotat are very cute and pleasant cities, their real asset remains their natural protected environment because it is a classified natural park.
 Before you go on the adventure, I recommend a good pair of walking shoes, enough to drink and protect you from the sun.
 Port-Pin, En-Vau and Port-Miou (the only one accessible by car), offer hiking, kayaking, diving, or boat tour, you just have to choose how to occupy your day!
 Attention however because the fire safety rules its very strict and the slightest spark can destroy thousands of hectares… The most beautiful road to reach La Ciotat is the famous Route des ridges.
 Be careful however because it is regularly closed due to the heavy winds and the risk of fires during the summer.

 Also to see: The Port of Cassis, the beach of Bestouan, Museum of the Foreign Legion